ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/best-practices-for-hwrt-lumen-performance/7-run-time-update.md

 layout: learningpathall
 ---

+We now turn to run-time.
 The acceleration structure for static meshes is built offline and does not require updates at run-time.
 However, the acceleration structure for skinned meshes needs to be updated at run-time, which incurs a performance cost due to the need to update geometry data on the GPU and rebuild the acceleration structure.
 When the polygon count of a skinned mesh is high, the update cost can be too high for real-time applications.
 To reduce this cost, you can use a higher LOD (Level of Detail) level for skinned meshes in ray tracing, resulting in fewer polygons needing updates at run-time, as shown below:

 ![Figure 1.
 Select higher LOD for ray tracing in Unreal editor.](images/skin-lod.png)